mauvera94/notes-garage/Notes/Stuff you should know to be a great PM.md

 - Masters **storytelling** to gain buy-in, [[Story is always king]]
 - **Clearly communicate the "Why?"** behind the requests
 - **Communicate using smart brevity**
-- Good presentation skills
+- Has good presentation skills
 - **Asks thoughtful, impactful questions**
+- Document just enough to bring their point across
+- Leverages documentation for effective asynchronous communication
+- Gives visibility to all the internal teams that may be interested or affected in an initiative

 ## User-Centric Approach
-- **Deep user empathy and understanding**
+- **Deep user empathy and understanding**, behind every user there is a person using your product
 - **Creates products that delight users, not just work or ego cuddling**
 - Understands the *“why”* behind user behavior
 - **Challenges with "Why?"**
-- - Knows by heart *why* decisions were made and **the purpose of every element** in their product
+- Knows by heart *why* decisions were made and **the purpose of every element** in their product
+- Challenges risk mitigation asks (Legal, security...) and knows when to accept them
 - **Seeks user feedback beyond surface-level insights** ([[Survivorship bias]])
 - **Advocates for accessibility and inclusion** in design
 - Knows that behind ever story and support interaction there is an insight in the raw